Nursing Home Owners With Deadly COVID-19 Outbreak Cited for Previous Violations – Up News Info San Francisco

 – Jackie Ward (@JackieKPIX) April 9, 2020

-Jaime Patiño, Union City Councilman, says his grandmother has dementia and requires 24-hour care.
+Jaime Patiño, Union City Councilman, says his grandmother has dementia and requires 24-hour care in the center.
 On Thursday morning he visited his window where family members left him a card.

 "That's what worries me a lot, the fact that this thing exploded for two days," said Patiño.
 "The reason you probably see ambulances the way you do now is because they are probably transferring a lot of people to the hospital."